webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

     url: https://medium.com/@Yoriiis/the-real-power-of-webpack-4-splitchunks-plugin-fad097c45ba0
 ---

 The `ChunksWebpackPlugin` creates HTML files with entry points and chunks relations to serve your webpack bundles.
-It is suitable with multi-page applications that contains multiple entry points.
+It is suitable with multi-page applications that contain multiple entry points.

 Since webpack 4, `SplitChunksPlugin` offers the possibility to optimizes all chunks.
 It can be particularly powerful, because it means that chunks can be shared even between async and non-async chunks.
-See the webpack documentation for [`splitChunks.chunks`](/plugins/split-chunks-plugin/#splitchunkschunks) for details.
+See the webpack documentation of [`splitChunks.chunks`](/plugins/split-chunks-plugin/#splitchunkschunks) for details.

 `splitChunks.chunks` option can be set to automatically generate new chunks associated with an entry point.
 For example, entry points `a.js` and `b.js` share common code with the file `vendors~a~b.js`.